DripBoolean/luckynumbers/README.md

 So are 1, 4, 9, 10, 11, 16 and many more numbers

 ### What does this repo do?
-This repo is mostly a practice project for me to get my feet wet in rust but it is also a...
-console application that can help you find and get ways to construct lucky numbers
-find lucky numbers that have multiple constructions
+This repo is mostly a practice project for me to get my feet wet in rust but it is also a console application that can help you find and get ways to construct lucky numbers and find lucky numbers that have multiple constructions